Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 ## 1. Installing custom firmware

 To access to some features, we can first install custom firmware, most notably [Tezuka](https://github.com/F5OEO/tezuka_fw/) which is what this guide will focus on.
-Most notably it includes
+Most notably it includes the ability to overclock the device, which is essential to reach high sampling rates.

 To install it: